langautier/scanned-photos/README.md

 # Main functionalities
+## List and select images in you collection
 ![Test Image 4](https://github.com/langautier/scanned-photos/blob/master/mainscreen.png)

+## Sort photos by dates and edit meta tags
 ![Test Image 4](https://github.com/langautier/scanned-photos/blob/master/setGPS.png)

+# How to use it

+# Document how it is written
 ## Convert
 Convert is done using [ImageMagick](https://imagemagick.org/) targeting a photo properly printed on an A4 page which also means perfectly displayed on laptop or tablet.
 ```VBScript